kubecost/docs/custom-prom.md

 ## Distinguishing clusters

 In order to distinguish between multiple clusters, Kubecost needs to know the label used in prometheus to identify the name.
-Use the .Values.kubecostModel.promClusterIDLabel.
-The default cluster label is cluster_id, though many environments use the key of cluster.
+Use the `.Values.kubecostModel.promClusterIDLabel`.
+The default cluster label is `cluster_id`, though many environments use the key of `cluster`.

 ## Troubleshooting